sandstone-mc/sandstone/README.md

 ## Always up-to-date

 Sandstone is divided in two parts.
 The core part is version-agnostic, and the commands part is *automatically generated* for each version of the game.
 10 minutes after a new snapshot is released, Sandstone is already updated.
 You will always have access to **the latest commands**.
+Minecraft gets new blocks, enchantments, items, mobs?
+Sandstone knows it, and will autocomplete them for you.

 *For the moment, Sandstone has not yet been splitted in two.*